 - Weddings abroad – regardless of whether it is for immediate family members

 - Travel problems

 - School refusal

-- Contact your child’s Tutor or College Achievement Leader if you are experiencing difficulty in getting your child into school.
+- Contact your child’s Mentor or College Achievement Leader if you are experiencing difficulty in getting your child into school.
 There are many methods by which we can support your child overcome any issues with attendance – most commonly we would look at completing a Common Assessment Framework (CAF).

 Each request will be considered on an individual basis and should be requested in writing to the Principal, Ms Poulter.

 Thank you for working in partnership with us to achieve the highest possible levels of attendance and punctuality at Bassingbourn Village College.
 I hope you will support us in ensuring your child does not miss school unless absolutely necessary and is making the most of every learning experience.

 Link to : Cambridgeshire County Council website for more information on term time absence and attendance.

 Link to : Cambridgeshire County Council – Raising the participation age.